EnikepalliGeethaSree/SudukoGame_Solver/README.md

 This is a Java-based Sudoku game that allows users to generate, play, and solve Sudoku puzzles with different difficulty levels.
 It includes real-time validation, solution display, and time tracking for an engaging experience.

 🎮 Features
-✅ Five Difficulty Levels (Easy to Extreme)
+✅Five Difficulty Levels (Easy to Extreme)
 ✅ Sudoku Board Generator with missing numbers
 ✅ User Input Validation to ensure correct entries
 ✅ Solution Display option if needed